-Some half-elves in Faerûn will have a racial trait tied to their elf parentage moreso than a the combination of the two.
-With DM approval, your half-elf character can forgo Skill Versatility and instead gain the elf's Keen Senses trait or a trait related to your elf parentage:
+Some half-elves in Faerûn have greater ties to their elf parentage than a combination of the two.
+With DM approval, your half-elf character can forgo Skill Versatility and instead gain the elf's Keen Senses or a trait related to your elf parentage:

 Avariel Descent.
-You choose gain the ability to use your reaction when you fall to reduce any falling damage you take equal to your level, or you can gain the avariel's Extra Language (Auran).
+You choose the avariel's Extra Language (Auran) or to use your reaction while falling to reduce falling damage you take equal to your level.